 The management style that predominates in Oman is hierarchical, though perhaps slightly less top-down than in some neighbouring countries.
-For the most, decisions are made at the top level and clear, direct instructions are given to staff to follow.
+For the most part, decisions are made at the top level and clear, direct instructions are given to staff to follow.

 Business etiquette in Oman reflects a close relationship between personal and professional life.
 Expats should be prepared to engage in long, personal discussions with new associates, as new business partners will be far more interested in the person they are looking to befriend than in their corporate expertise or qualifications.
 Expats should make sure they can deliver everything they promise – verbal commitments are treated very solemnly in Arabic business culture.

-In Oman it is considered rude to cause another person public shame or humiliation.
-If expats have an issue to raise with a colleague, or even just a suggestion to make for better business practice, it should always be discussed privately.
+In Oman, it is considered rude to cause another person public shame or humiliation.
+If expats have an issue to raise with a colleague or even just a suggestion to make for better business practice, it's better discussed privately.

-Meetings will most likely be long and subject to numerous personal digressions and perhaps even unexpected visitors.
+Meetings may last a while with small talk, numerous personal digressions and perhaps even unexpected visitors.
 Punctuality is expected, but expats shouldn't expect Arabic partners to follow suit.
 If there is an agenda it should be typed out in English and Arabic and forwarded to the concerned parties at least two days before the meeting is due to take place.

 Expats should dress conservatively for business meetings and remain patient, even if the meeting's agenda becomes abandoned.
-Hard-sell tactics will be interpreted as aggression, and should thus be avoided.
+Hard-sell tactics can be interpreted as aggression and should be avoided.
 Expats should always bear in mind the intimate relationship between people's professional and private lives which characterises the Omani business world.

 It is common to exchange business cards when meeting new associates for the first time.
 Details are printed in Arabic on one side and cards are always presented with two hands.
-Expats should spend a little time regarding someone else's card before putting it away.
+Expats should spend a moment regarding someone else's card before putting it away.

 Attitude to foreigners

-Oman is one of the most open-minded and tolerant nations in the Gulf region, and the general attitude towards foreigners is one of respectful curiosity.
-However, to earn this treatment, it is essential to behave at all times with respect for Islamic culture and traditions.
+Oman is one of the most open-minded and tolerant nations in the Gulf region.
+Expats concerned about this will be glad to know that the general attitude towards foreigners is one of respectful curiosity but, in turn, it is essential to behave with respect for Islamic culture and traditions.